Osteoarthritis of the Elbow

 Elbow osteoarthritis that occurs without previous injury is more common in men than women.
 Onset typically occurs in patients 50 years of age or older, but some patients can have symptoms earlier.

-Loss of range of movement, commonly the elbow will not straighten fully and you will notice difficulty reaching behind your head.
+Loss of range of movement or stiffness occurs additionally.
+Commonly the elbow will not straighten fully and you will notice difficulty reaching behind your head.

 Both of these symptoms may not occur at the same time.
 Patients usually report a “grating” or “locking” sensation in the elbow.
 The “grating” is due to loss of the normal smooth joint surface.
 This is caused by cartilage damage or wear.
 The “locking” may be caused by loose pieces of cartilage or bone that dislodge from the joint and become trapped between the moving joint surfaces, blocking motion.
 Locking may also be due to the roughened bone surfaces themselves catching.